google/WebFundamentals/src/content/en/updates/2020/04/nic81.md

 }
 ```

-Then, when an NFC tag is scanned, the reader will fire a `read` event that you
+Then, when an NFC tag is scanned, the reader will fire a `reading` event that you
 can use to loop through the incoming messages.

 Francois has a great [post][wd-nfc] that covers all the details and it